-National World War I Museum And Liberty Memorial, Kansas City
+National World War I Museum And Liberty MemorialCurrently Open [Closes at 06:00 pm]

-History Museum, Educational Site, Historical Site, War Memorial, Tourist Center, Family And Kids
+- Tags: History Museums, Educational Site, Historical Site, War Memorial, Tourist Center, Family And Kids

 A national historic Landmark of USA and the official World War I Museum of the country, Liberty Memorial and the National World War I Museum is dedicated to the soldiers of America who sacrificed their lives in World War I and the veterans who survived the war.